Didomi - Developers documentation

 notice.clickdisagree

-Triggered when the user clicks on the Decline button of a consent notice.
+Triggered when the user has clicked on the Decline button of a consent notice.

 Listener parameters